Analyzing Quarterhill (QTRHF) and The Competition

 |2.61

-Quarterhill currently has a consensus price target of $3.63, suggesting a potential upside of 75.97%.
-As a group, “Patent owners & lessors” companies have a potential upside of 25.75%.
-Given Quarterhill’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Quarterhill is more favorable than its peers.
+Quarterhill currently has a consensus target price of $3.63, indicating a potential upside of 76.82%.
+As a group, “Patent owners & lessors” companies have a potential upside of 27.49%.
+Given Quarterhill’s stronger consensus rating and higher probable upside, research analysts clearly believe Quarterhill is more favorable than its peers.

-44.9% of shares of all “Patent owners & lessors” companies are held by institutional investors.
-22.9% of shares of all “Patent owners & lessors” companies are held by company insiders.
+44.9% of shares of all “Patent owners & lessors” companies are owned by institutional investors.
+22.9% of shares of all “Patent owners & lessors” companies are owned by insiders.
 Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-Quarterhill has a beta of 0.4, meaning that its stock price is 60% less volatile than the S&P 500.
-Comparatively, Quarterhill’s peers have a beta of 1.40, meaning that their average stock price is 40% more volatile than the S&P 500.

 Summary